End-to-end SDK generation and publishing with Jenkins Pipelines

 To manage your CI/CD process with Jenkins, you must configure the following secrets to enable interactions with GitHub and access liblab features:

-- GitHub Token: Grants Jenkins and the liblab CLI permission to push updates to your SDK repos.
+- A GitHub token to allow Jenkins and the liblab CLI to push to your SDK repositories.

 -TOKEN-----------------------------------------

-Securely store the token.
-You'll need it later to configure credentials in Jenkins.
+) and save it somewhere safe.
+You'll use it to configure credentials in Jenkins.

-To enable the Jenkins pipeline to identify changes in your control repo, run the liblab CLI, and push changes to your SDKs repos, you need to generate a GitHub Fine Grained Access Token:
+To enable the Jenkins pipeline to identify changes in your Control Repo, run the liblab CLI, and push changes to your SDKs repos, you'll need to generate a GitHub Fine-Grained Access Token with the right permissions.
+Follow these steps:

 - Commit Statuses: Read/Write.